-CARS.COM — A little over two years ago, I was pregnant with my second child and shopping for a new family car.
+CARS.COM — A little more than two years ago, I was pregnant with my second child and shopping for a new family car.
 Seeing our obviously growing family, the well-meaning salesman brought us over to a minivan.
-The second those power doors slid open, I quickly corrected him: "No, no. This is only my second baby.
-I am not driving that."
+The second those power doors slid open, I quickly corrected him: “No, no. This is only my second baby.
+I am not driving that.”
+How about an SUV?

-The fact that I don't want to open my own car doors may sound lazy, but hear me out.
-When you've got a baby on your hip, a diaper bag on your shoulder, a lunch pail and backpack in one hand and a squirmy 2-year-old hand in the other (and in my case, a pokey preschooler trailing behind as well), the last thing you want to do is drop everything to open each door.
+The fact that I don’t want to open my own car doors may sound lazy, but hear me out.
+When you’ve got a baby on your hip, a diaper bag on your shoulder, and a lunch pail and backpack in one hand and a squirmy 2-year-old’s hand in the other (and in my case, a pokey preschooler trailing behind, as well), the last thing you want to do is drop everything to open each door.
 Also, most car doors are too heavy for my wee ones to open on their own.
-If, by chance, they can open the door, their little over-enthusiastic arms are going to swing that door wide open and into the Mercedes parked next to me in the parking lot.
+If, by chance, they can open the car door, their little over-enthusiastic arms are going to swing that door wide open and into the Mercedes-Benz parked next to me in the parking lot.

 The final word: Power sliding doors save me time and energy — two things I could use extra doses of.

 While the gap between three-row crossovers’ and minivans’ fuel-economy numbers aren’t as large as they once were, minivans still eke out better mpg.
 For example, the 2018 Chrysler Pacifica gets 19/28 mpg city/highway; the three-row 2018 Dodge Durango with front-wheel drive and a similar engine gets 19/26 mpg.
 The Honda Odyssey minivan also gets slightly better fuel economy than the Honda Pilot.

 The final word: The fuel savings may seem like small potatoes, but depending on gas prices and the amount you drive, it can amount to significant savings annually.